izpack/izpack.github.io/developers/index.md

 1. please go through the GitHub repository instead of directly pushing to Codehaus,
 2. you are free to push the state of the GitHub repository branches to Codehaus,
-3. however, do not push feature development branches to Codehaus, only `master` and version branches.
+3. however, do not push feature development branches to Codehaus, only `master` and version branches,
+4. you *may* directly push trivial changes to `master` or a feature branch, but this should be the exception.